xen0vas/xen0vas.github.io/_posts/2020-05-20-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 ---

-## Disclaimer

->The purpose of this blog post is clearly educational.
-Everyone with malicious intentions is responsible in case of using methods presented in this blog post in unauthorised manner.

----

 <p align="justify">This article explains the exploitation of a buffer overflow vulnerability and how protections such as SEH and DEP can be bypassed.
 The vulnerable application is the <b>CloudMe version 1.11.2</b>.</p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="https://xen0vas.github.io/assets/images/2021/02/cloudme.png" alt="" width="550" height="680" />